apache/incubator-liminal/docs/getting-started/iris_classification.md

 ```BASH
 pip install apache-liminal
 ```

-Let's build the images you need for the example:
+## Setup liminal
+### Liminal build
+The build will create docker images based on the liminal.yml file in the `images` section.
 ```BASH
 liminal build
 ```

-##### The build will create docker images based on the liminal.yml file in the `images` section.
+### Liminal create
+All tasks use a mounted volume as defined in the pipeline YAML. \
+In our case the mounted volume will point to the liminal Iris Classification example.
+The training task trains a regression model using a public dataset.
+We then validate the model and deploy it to a model-store in the mounted volume.

 Create a kubernetes local volume:
 ```BASH
 liminal create
 ```

+### Liminal deploy
 The deploy command deploys a liminal server and deploys any liminal.yml files in your working directory or any of its subdirectories to your liminal home directory.
 ```BASH
 liminal deploy --clean
 ```

 *Note: liminal home directory is located in the path defined in LIMINAL_HOME env variable.
 If the LIMINAL_HOME environemnet variable is not defined, home directory defaults to ~/liminal_home directory.*

-Now lets runs liminal:
+### Liminal start
+The start command spins up 3 containers that load the Apache Airflow stack.
+Liminal's Airflow extension is responsible to execute the workflows defined in the liminal.yml file as standard Airflow DAGs.
 ```BASH
 liminal start
 ```
-The start command spins up the liminal server containers which will run pipelines based on your deployed liminal.yml files.

 It runs the following three containers:
 * liminal-postgress
 * liminal-webserver